The David Hume Kennerly Archive

 The Kennerly Archive will allow students and community members to engage with one of the most important archives of photojournalism to come out of the twentieth and early twenty-first centuries.
 Audiences will be invited to use these photographs as a tool to educate and expand our conversation about history, truth, and storytelling in today’s society.
 The Kennerly Archive will be activated in ways that foster interdisciplinary conversations and scholarship, allowing for the contextualization of images to encourage visual literacy and a greater understanding of our society.
 Kennerly’s work illustrates how photography impacts movements, politics, social justice and public consciousness.
 The archive will become a key element of the Center for Creative Photography’s interdisciplinary learning offerings across campus disciplines as well as locally, nationally, and globally.
 Because David Hume Kennerly remains a working photographer, the Center has the unique opportunity to engage the community in discourse and inquiry around the most current events and conversations of our time.

 The David Hume Kennerly Archive contains more than a million objects relating to Kennerly’s career as a photojournalist and artist.
 The vast array of materials include photographs, contact sheets, negatives, books, periodicals, correspondence, project files, digital records, and more.
-While the David Hume Kennerly collection is currently being processed by CCP staff it is closed to reference inquiries and research access.
-If you have an urgent need to access the collection, please contact an archivist with details about your request.
+The David Hume Kennerly collection is open for research by appointment, and the finding aid is available online.

-More information about all of the archives held at CCP, as well as how to schedule an appointment can be found on the Archives & Manuscripts page of CCP’s main website.
+More information about all of the archives held at CCP, as well as how to schedule an appointment can be found on the Research section of CCP’s main website.